 My home QTH at that time was near Berlin, MD.
-My early interests were handling traffic, and working DX.
+My early interests were ragchewing, handling traffic, and working DX.
 A Heathkit DX60B and HR10B was my first setup.
-Antennas were dipoles made from an old spool of left over electric fence wire.
+Antennas were wire dipoles.
+The dipoles made from an old spool of electric fence wire.
 Mom claimed that a sparrow could not fly through the back yard without getting hung!
 The first rig upgrade was to a SBE SB-36.
 Someone gave me a 10 meter homebrewed vetical, and I discovered how much fun you can have on 10 meters.
 My high school buddy, Eric WA3UYB (WG3J) and I would hang out there in the evenings, ragchewing and catching Es openings.

 Since 1982, I have been living in the Houston, Texas area.

-I enjoy working meteor scatter on 50,144,or 222 MHz.
+I enjoy working meteor scatter on 50,144, and 222 MHz.
 If you are within 1300 miles of EL29pw, and wish a meteor QSO on any of those bands, please contact me.

 73 Best DX,

 After several years of gathering parts, and many blessings, this September 2013, I was able to complete my 6 meter EME project.
 However I must say, that I had many ham friends, (and a couple of non-ham friends), that had a part in this project.
 Without them this project would had stayed as nothing more than dream.
 Some friends were directly involved.
 A few others in-directly, by motivating me to become active on 50 MHz, to learn the different types propagation, answering my many questions, and nudging me to go bit further.